jimhopper/jimhopper.com/src/_the-brain/key-brain-circuitries.md

 When we strive to fulfill our highest moral, religious and spiritual values and goals, this circuitry helps us do it.
 This does not mean that morality, religion and spirituality are 'just brain processes.'
 It only means that, as embodied beings with brains, whenever we long for and seek anything that requires effort, however noble and sublime, there's a brain circuitry – this seeking circuitry – that biologically enables and implements our longing and seeking.

 For people struggling with a great deal of suffering, their seeking circuitry can get overly focused on – even enslaved to – quick fixes.
 These fixes can be intoxicated states brought on by alcohol or drugs.
-They can be intoxicating sexual experiences, or power trips, or sexual power trips.
+They can be intoxicating sexual experiences, power trips, or sexual power trips.

 Most importantly, a quick fix is *any experience that is sought for immediate escape from suffering*.
-As we can see in ourselves, in our family members, in our friends and co-workers, and in the daily parade of unhealthy and downright destructive 'it seemed like a good idea at the time' behaviors we see on TV and the net, there's no limit to what people will do to escape briefly from physical, emotional and spiritual suffering.
+As we can see in ourselves, in our family members, in our friends and co-workers, and in the daily parade of unhealthy and downright destructive 'it seemed like a good idea at the time' behaviors we see on TV and the internet, there's no limit to what people will do to escape briefly from physical, emotional, and spiritual suffering.

-Such quick fixes include minor unhealthy behaviors like eating or drinking to much, more problematic ones like lashing out at someone in anger to escape feelings of shame or powerlessness, and extreme self-harming behaviors like cutting or burning one's body to reduce inner turmoil.
+Such quick fixes include minor unhealthy behaviors like eating or drinking too much, more problematic ones like lashing out at someone in anger to escape feelings of shame or powerlessness, and extreme self-harming behaviors like cutting or burning one's body to reduce inner turmoil.

 Quick fixes also include habitual 'defense mechanisms' like ruminating, mindlessly distracting ourselves with things on a screen or otherwise spacing out.
-Such habitual behaviors harm us less obviously, by disconnecting us from the potential fullness of our current experience (which can prevent us from responding to unwanted experiences in healthy ways).
+Those habitual behaviors harm us less obviously, by disconnecting us from the potential fullness of our current experience (which can prevent us from responding to unwanted experiences in healthy ways).

-The many ways we may ignore or deny what’s actually happening around and within us all can be understood as *brief escapes or quick fixes that involve the seeking circuitry.* Such escapes tend to be not only brief, but also addictive, and unfulfilling in any lasting way – and many cause more problems than they solve.
+The many ways we may ignore or deny what’s actually happening around and within us all can be understood as *brief escapes or quick fixes that involve the seeking circuitry.* Such escapes tend to be not only brief, but also addictive, and unfulfilling in any lasting way.
+Many cause more problems than they solve.

-The seeking circuitry is also involved in the pleasures of expecting and seeking what we want, and the excitement of both.
+The seeking circuitry is also involved in the pleasures of expecting and pursuing what we want, and the excitement of both.
 For many people, this is the main or only kind of pleasure or happiness they know, that of anticipation.
 We all know some people for whom this is true.
 Maybe it describes you, if not now then at some time in your life.

-But this 'anticipatory pleasure' of expecting and seeking is only one kind of pleasure, and not a particularly fulfilling one; it’s different from the pleasure of satisfaction that comes from getting what we’ve sought.
+But this 'anticipatory pleasure' of expecting and seeking is only one kind of pleasure, and not a particularly fulfilling one.
+It’s different from the pleasure of satisfaction that comes from getting what we’ve sought.
 As we all know, there’s a difference between the pleasure of anticipating eating a bowl of ice cream and the pleasure of actually eating it.
 The same is true of any addictive substance or behavior.
 (Some substances, however, including cocaine and methamphetamine, can be addictive precisely because they increase the pleasure of seeking itself.)

 The seeking circuitry also shapes the activity of the 'default mode circuitry.'
 That's the brain circuitry, described below, which underlies all those thoughts, daydreams, memories and plans that are constantly running through our heads – and often distracting us from what we're trying to focus on.